 As you approach from the southern side of the island, hundreds of submerged coral heads and shallow water make access to Setting Point anchorage an interesting challenge.
 Sailors would be well advised to brush up on your navigational skills and be confident before setting sail.
 Better yet, first time sailors might want to follow an accomplished skipper who knows his way!
 GPS is highly recommended as a secondary aid to navigation ... but nothing beats being able to read a chart and sailing your course accordingly.

-If you wish to sail to Anegada, request a waiver (in advance) from your charter company.
+If you wish to sail to Anegada, you may need to request a waiver from your charter company.
+Each company has different requirements.
 Based upon information supplied in your sailing resume, the operations manager may approve your trip or recommend that you hire a skipper for this particular passage.

 The British Virgin Islands have something for everyone!
 As one might expect, there is great bone fishing and deep sea fishing to be had near this spectacular barrier reef!